‘We don’t deserve this’: Inflation hits Turkish people hard

 Turkey’s currency, as a result, hit an all-time low of 10 against the U.S. dollar last week and has lost some 25% of its value since the start of the year.
 That is driving prices higher, making imports, fuel and everyday goods more expensive.
 While some argue that a weaker lira makes Turkish exporters more competitive in the global economy, much of Turkey’s industry relies on imported raw materials.

-Erdogan has raised concerns about his influence over monetary policy, appointing four central bank governors since 2019 and firing bankers who are said to have resisted lowering interest rates.
-The bank has increased rates by 3 percentage points since September and will release its latest decision Thursday.
+There are concerns about Erdogan’s influence over monetary policy.
+He’s appointed four central bank governors since 2019 and fired bankers who are said to have resisted lowering interest rates.
+The bank has decreased rates by 3 percentage points since September and will release its latest decision Thursday.

 In contrast, central banks in other pandemic-hit countries have been raising rates or considering doing so in the months ahead as backups at ports and factories, labor shortages and soaring energy costs have pushed up prices.

-Note: This story was first published on Nov.
-16, 2021.
-It was updated on Nov.
-17, 2021, to correct that Turkey’s central bank has decreased interest rates by 3 percentage points since September, not increased them.